 - Never permit a puppy to cultivate inappropriate eating habits.

-- Pom dogs have different care requirements dependent on the weather conditions.
+- Pom dogs have different care requirements depending on the weather conditions.
 Modify your Pomeranian care routine to accommodate the seasons.
-During summertime, your Pom puppy dog could require a cooling mat in order to remain comfy.
+During summertime, your Pom puppy dog needs a cooling mat to remain comfy.

-Weather-proof garments, such as boots, outdoor jackets, and coats are likely to be essential for a puppy to tolerate and enjoy the outdoors on very cold days.
+Weather-proof garments, such as boots, outdoor jackets, and coats, are likely essential for a puppy to tolerate and enjoy the outdoors on very cold days.

 - A Pom dog will require lots of grooming during his lifetime.
 Start early training your pup to enjoy grooming sessions.

-- Pom puppies go through a period of growth and change which is known as the “ Pomeranian Uglies “.
-Pomeranian puppy color may transform significantly during the transition from baby puppy to adult pom.
-A dark pup may lighten and a lighter Pom puppy may darken.
-During the Pomeranian Puppy Uglies, stage ensures all dead coat is removed by daily Pomeranian brushing.
+- Pom puppies go through a period of growth and change known as the “ Pomeranian Uglies. “ Pomeranian puppy color may transform significantly from baby puppy to adult pom.
+A dark pup may lighten, and a lighter Pom puppy may darken.
+During the Pomeranian Puppy Uglies stage, ensures all dead coat is removed by daily Pomeranian brushing.

 Final Thoughts on Pomeranian Puppy Care